tableau/connector-plugin-sdk/README.md

 # Prerequisites

-To work with Connector Plugins, you need the following:
+To work with connectors, you need the following:

 * Windows or Mac
 * Tableau Desktop or Server 2019.1 Beta 2 or higher